quicksilver/manual/docs/FAQ.md

 Uncheck the backup drive in Preferences > Catalog > Devices > Disks > Show Info > Contents.
 Then rescan the catalog by clicking the curved arrow button at the bottom of the catalog or by activating QS with control-space (or cmd-space or whatever you use) and then typing cmd-R. Also make sure Find All Applications is not checked in the catalog, that scans every connected drive.

-### LockScreen in Extra Scripts doesn't work
+### LockScreen in Extra Scripts doesn’t work

-Start the screen saver and have 'Require password after ScreenSaver' in your Security prefs
+Start the screen saver and have 'Require password after ScreenSaver’ in your Security prefs

-### iCal Plugin doesn't give access to other calendars
+### iCal Plugin doesn’t give access to other calendars

-### Show Menu Items doesn't work for some applications
+### Show Menu Items doesn’t work for some applications

 Fails: TextMate, NetNewsWire